top of page

 “Why do you make dees fire?”
 Cuauhtérroc’s eyes narrowed further.

 “I figgered you’d appreciate it.
-Ain’t it getting’ cold out here?”
+Ain’t it gettin’ cold out here?”

-“No. I say let dees fire go out.
-Deed Kiyla Muroe say dees?”
+“No. I tell Kiyla Muroe let dees fire go out.
+Deed she also say dees to you?”

 The savage growled.
 “Ordeen Clay weel say dees is stupid.
 You are not dees good watcher.
 Now, go to sleep.”

 A breeze wafted across the marsh as Cuauhtérroc kept vigilant watch over his sleeping allies, listening to the riot of frogs and cicadas.
-He stoked the fire once or twice to keep it stirred, but he did not add any additional fuel.
-There should be heat for their sleeping but not so much light.
-When would the others learn this?
-Fire was a beacon to everything that might seek them out.
+When would the others learn?
+Fire made the nyamuk worse and was a beacon to everything that might seek them out.
 The waning half-moon provided sufficient light to see and to move about.
-With a muted growl, he gathered handfuls of damp soil and smothered the fire.
+With a muted curse, he gathered handfuls of soggy soil to smother the fire.

 Dampness slowly drifted in with the breeze, followed by a creeping mist, moving as a multi-headed snake across the lower lying ground.
-Gradually, it thickened into a fog that blanketed the entire marsh.
-As his range of sight diminished with each passing minute, Cuauhtérroc’s grip on his macana tightened.
+It thickened into a fog blanketing the entire marsh.
+As his range of sight diminished with each passing minute, Cuauhtérroc dropped the dirt and gripped his macana instead.

 A mote of light cut through the fog in the distance, catching the savage’s eye.
-It disappeared, then rematerialized somewhere else, slowly bobbing as it gradually drew near.
+It disappeared, then rematerialized elsewhere, bobbing as it drew near.
 And with the light came a foul odor.

-Cuauhtérroc crept to Elric’s sleeping form and nudged him with a booted foot.
+Cuauhtérroc opened Elric’s tent and nudged him with a booted foot.

 “Quiet,” the savage whispered.
 “Someone ees coming.”

 Elric clambered to his feet and stretched, a scowl darkening his eyes.
-“Cripe, it always happens on second watch.”
+“Cripe, I hate second watch.”

 Cuauhtérroc pointed at the nearing light.
-A foul smell washed over the camp, not simply the general aroma of decaying humus and fetid waters.
+A foul smell washed over the camp—not the aroma of decaying humus and fetid waters.
 It was worse—bog mixed with fecal matter and dead things.

-“What died?”
-Kiyla muttered as she stirred from her sleep.
+“What the cripe!”
+Kiyla muttered as she emerged from her tent.

 “Someone ees coming,” Cuauhtérroc repeated.
 “Wake Cora O’Banion.”